youngpabl0/eth-node-ropsten/README.md

 #### How to use:

-`git clone https://github.com/youngpabl0/eth-node-ropsten.git && cd eth-node`
+`git clone https://github.com/youngpabl0/eth-node-ropsten.git && cd eth-node-ropsten`

 `add your hosts to hosts (like in example)`